Cheapest car insurance in Utah for a bad driving record

 Cheapest car insurance in Utah with multiple tickets

-This table shows Utah drivers how much multiple tickets increase premiums.
+This table shows drivers in Utah how much having multiple tickets can raise their insurance premiums.

 CompanyAverage annual premium for clean recordAnnual premium with a speeding ticket